-11.13 Towers.
+11.13 Towers

-- (1) Purpose.
-The purpose of this section is to accommodate the communication needs of residents and businesses while protecting public health, safety and general welfare of the community.
-The Town finds that these regulations are necessary in order to: - (A) Facilitate the provision of wireless communication services to residents and businesses; - (B) Minimize adverse visual effects of towers through careful design and site standards; - (C) Avoid potential damage to adjacent properties from tower failure through structural standards and setback requirements; and - (D) Maximize the use of existing and approved towers and buildings to accommodate new wireless communication antennas in order to reduce the number of towers needed to serve the community. - (2) Permitted Towers.
-The construction and maintenance of an amateur radio tower, residential television tower or exempted dish is a permitted use within any zoning district. - (3) Towers Requiring a Conditional Use Permit.
-The construction and maintenance of a Commercial tower or a Multi User tower shall be permitted within all zoning districts, pursuant to a conditional use permit granted in accordance with this section.
+11.13.1 Purpose.
+The purpose of this Section is to accommodate the communication needs of residents and businesses while protecting public health, safety and general welfare of the community.
+The Town finds that these regulations are necessary in order to:

+1. Facilitate the provision of wireless communication services to residents and businesses; 2.
+Minimize adverse visual effects of towers through careful design and site standards; 3.
+Avoid potential damage to adjacent properties from tower failure through structural standards and setback requirements; and 4.
+Maximize the use of existing and approved towers and buildings to accommodate new wireless communication antennas in order to reduce the number of towers needed to serve the community.

+11.13.2 Permitted Towers.
+The construction and maintenance of an amateur radio tower, residential television tower or exempted dish is a permitted use within any zoning district.

+11.13.3 Towers Requiring a Conditional Use Permit.
+The construction and maintenance of a Commercial tower or a Multi User tower shall be permitted within all zoning districts, pursuant to a conditional use permit granted in accordance with this section

-(4) General Performance Standards.
-All towers shall comply with the performance standards set out in this Subsection.
+11.13.4 General Performance Standards.
+All towers shall comply with the performance standards set out in this Subsection

-(A) Multi User Requirements.
-A proposal for a new commercial wireless communication tower shall not be approved unless the Town Board finds that the telecommunications equipment plans for the proposed tower cannot be accommodated by an existing or approved tower or building within a six-mile search radius of the proposed tower due to one or more of the following reasons:

-- a.
-The planned equipment would exceed the structural capacity of the existing or approved tower, as documented by a licensed engineer, and the existing or approved tower cannot be reinforced, modified, or replaced to accommodate planned or equivalent equipment at a reasonable cost. - b.
-The planned equipment would cause interference materially impacting the usability of other existing or planned equipment at the tower as documented by a qualified and licensed professional engineer, and the interference cannot be prevented at a reasonable cost. - c.
-Existing or approved towers and buildings within the search radius cannot accommodate the planned equipment at a height necessary to function reasonably as documented by a qualified and licensed professional engineer. - d.
-Other unforeseen reasons that make it infeasible to locate the planned telecommunications equipment upon an existing or approved tower or building.
+1. Multiuser Requirements.
+A proposal for a new commercial wireless communication tower shall not be approved unless the Town Board finds that the telecommunications equipment plans for the proposed tower cannot be accommodated by an existing or approved tower or building within a six-mile search radius of the proposed tower due to one or more of the following reasons: - A. The planned equipment would exceed the structural capacity of the existing or approved tower, as documented by a licensed engineer, and the existing or approved tower cannot be re-enforced, modified, or replaced to accommodate planned or equivalent equipment at a reasonable cost. - B. The planned equipment would cause interference materially impacting the usability of other existing or planned equipment at the tower as documented by a licensed engineer, and the interference cannot be prevented at a reasonable cost. - C. Existing or approved towers and buildings within the search radius cannot accommodate the planned equipment at a height necessary to function reasonably as documented by a licensed engineer. - D. Other unforeseen reasons that make it infeasible to locate the planned telecommunications equipment upon an existing or approved tower or building.